 Dying as Yourself: Several examples during "And Straight On 'Til Morning".
 The town is on the verge of destruction, and Mother Superior manages to devise a cure for Belle and Sneezy's amnesia, so that they can at least die as themselves with their loved ones.
 A different version is shown when Regina resolves to slow the trigger and buy the townsfolk enough time to escape, knowing that she'll die, but at least she'll be saving everyone.

 Regina: Everybody sees me as the Evil Queen.
-Including me.
+Including my son.
 Let me die as Regina.

 Dying Declaration of Love: When Mr. Gold is poisoned by Hook's poisoned hook, he calls the amnesiac Belle and, without going into the the history of the Enchanted forest, tells her that she may not remember who she is but he knows her to be a wonderful, beautiful, wise, and heroic woman.
 To him she will always be that.
 And at the time, he honestly thought he was going to die, either by poison or Cora stabbing him with his dagger.